an-ciobanu/hr-mvp/README.md

 1. **Type Safety & Contracts**

-   - JavaScript may be a good language for MVPs, but in production I would probably migrate towards at least TypeScript for type safety or Go/Java
+   - JavaScript may be a good language for MVPs, but in production I would probably migrate towards at least TypeScript for type safety or Go/Java.
+Also Go is more resource efficient than Node/Bun.

 2. **Automated Testing**